 “The important thing is to change the world”

-Sydney Sibilia’s 2020 comedy-drama Rose Island (Italian: L’incredibile storia dell’Isola delle Rose) tells the incredible true story of the Republic of Rose Island, the creation and swift destruction of which led to the UN moving the borders of international waters from six to twelve nautical miles all around the world.
+Sydney Sibilia’s 2020 comedy-drama Rose Island (Italian: L’incredibile storia dell’Isola delle Rose) tells the incredible true story of the Republic of Rose Island.
+Its creation and swift destruction led to the UN moving the borders of international waters from six to twelve nautical miles all around the world.

 Eccentric engineer Giorgio Rosa (Elio Germano) constantly finds himself impounded by the law.
 As his frustration with Italy’s genius-thwarting bureaucracy grows, Giorgio enlists the help of a fellow engineer, Maurizio (Leonardo Lidi), to construct a man-made platform in the Adriatic Sea, off the coast of Rimini.
 As the team grows, so does the popularity of what is quickly perceived as a party island, gaining the bewildered Italian government’s full attention.
 However, Giorgio soon learns that no man is truly free.

-The protagonist possesses a distinct rabid impulsiveness that is suggestive of Jesse Eisenberg’s performance in David Fincher’s The Social Network (2010).
+The protagonist possesses the erratic quality of Jesse Eisenberg’s performance in David Fincher’s The Social Network (2010).
 To clinch this comparison tightly in the audience’s subconsciousness, the initial dialogue that takes place between Giorgio and his ex-girlfriend, Gabriella (Matilda De Angelis), reflects the masterful evasiveness of Aaron Sorkin’s dialogue – though falling short of the same ingenuity.
 Trading unanswered questions like a batch of rancid eggs, the characters emulate The Social Network‘s lead couple, allowing the dejected female to spark the genius that propels the rest of the story forward.

 Apart from the stimulating witticism of what is said, Valerio Azzali’s cinematography provides a distracting accompaniment in the form of all that can be seen.
 Rose Island is drowned in apricot and ocean-blue tones, bouncing shards of jovial colour from one detail to another in an apparent attempt to make us wish we could crawl through the screen and take a dip in the undulating body of water.